-- Evaluating and reviewing this policy to ensure that it is not discriminatory. - The overall implementation of this policy. - Ensuring that the school adopts a tolerant and open-minded policy towards difference. - Ensuring the school is inclusive. - Analysing any bullying data to establish patterns and reviewing this policy in light of these.
+- 4.1 The local governing board is responsible for: - The overall implementation of this policy. - Ensuring that the school adopts a tolerant and open-minded policy towards difference. - Ensuring the school is inclusive. - Analysing any bullying data to establish patterns and reviewing this policy in light of these. - 4.2 The headteacher/head of school is responsible for: - Reviewing and amending this policy, accounting for new legislation and government guidance, and using staff experience of dealing with bullying incidents in previous years to improve procedures. - Keeping a Bullying Report Form of all reported incidents, including which type of bullying has occurred, to allow for proper analysis of the data collected.

-The headteacher/head of school is responsible for:
+- Analysing the data in the bullying record at termly intervals to identify trends, so that appropriate measures to tackle them can be implemented. - Arranging appropriate training for staff members.

-- Reviewing and amending this policy, accounting for new legislation and government guidance, and using staff experience of dealing with bullying incidents in previous years to improve procedures. - Keeping a Bullying Report Form of all reported incidents, including which type of bullying has occurred, to allow for proper analysis of the data collected. - Analysing the data in the bullying record at termly intervals to identify trends, so that appropriate measures to tackle them can be implemented. - Arranging appropriate training for staff members.
+4.3 Pastoral Leads are responsible for:

-The Pastoral Lead is responsible for:
+- Corresponding and meeting with parents where necessary. - Providing a point of contact for children and parents, when more serious bullying incidents occur.

-- Corresponding and meeting with parents where necessary. - Providing a point of contact for pupils and parents, when more serious bullying incidents occur.
+4.4 Teachers are responsible for:

-Teachers are responsible for:
+- Being alert to social dynamics in their class. - Being available for children who wish to report bullying. - Providing follow-up support after bullying incidents. - Being alert to possible bullying situations, particularly exclusion from friendship groups, and that they inform the pastoral lead of such observations. - Refraining from gender stereotyping when dealing with bullying. - Understanding the composition of childrens groups, showing sensitivity to those who have been the victims of bullying. - Reporting any instances of bullying once they have been approached by a child for support.

-- Being alert to social dynamics in their class. - Being available for pupils who wish to report bullying. - Providing follow-up support after bullying incidents. - Being alert to possible bullying situations, particularly exclusion from friendship groups, and that they inform the Pastoral Lead of observations. - Refraining from gender stereotyping when dealing with bullying. - Understanding the composition of pupil groups, showing sensitivity to those who have been the victims of bullying. - Reporting any instances of bullying once they have been approached by a pupil for support.
+4.5 The school nurse is responsible for:

-The Pastoral Team is responsible for:
+- Offering emotional support to victims of bullying. - Alerting the relevant pastoral lead regarding any incidents of bullying.

-- Offering emotional support to victims of bullying. - Alerting the relevant staff regarding any incidents of bullying.
+4.6 Parents are responsible for:

-Parents/Carers are responsible for:
+- Informing their child's teacher if they have any concerns that their child is the victim of bullying or involving in bullying in anyway. - Being watchful of their child's behaviour, attitude and characteristics and informing the relevant staff members of any changes.

-- Informing their child's teacher or Pastoral Lead if they have any concerns that their child is the victim of bullying or involved in bullying in anyway. - Being watchful of their child's behaviour, attitude and characteristics and informing the relevant staff members of any changes.
+4.7 Children are responsible for:

-Pupils are responsible for:
+- Informing a member of staff if they witness bullying or are a victim of bullying. - Not making counter-threats if they are victims of bullying.

-- Informing a member of staff if they witness bullying or are a victim of bullying. - Not making counter-threats if they are victims of bullying. - Walking away from dangerous situations and avoiding involving other pupils in incidents. - Keeping evidence of cyber bullying and informing a member of staff should they fall victim to cyber bullying.
+- Walking away from dangerous situations and avoiding involving other children in incidents. - Keeping evidence of cyber bullying and informing a member of staff should they fall victim to cyber bullying.

-Statutory implications
+5.0 Statutory implications